abinthekkanath/Hackerrank-Challenges-Solution/README.md

 # Hackerrank-Challenges-Solution
-These are solutions for some Hackerrank  Challenges
+These are  my solutions for some Hackerrank  Challenges